OguzhanUmutlu/spotify-clone/README.md

 - Language support for log in/register pages.
 - Playlists.
 - Library.
 (Will add the most listened songs in it)
+- The progress bar of the song only moves when mouse moves.

 # Screenshots